gekatateam/neptunus/docs/CONFIGURATION.md

             SYSTEM: '*'
 ```

-The `not` wrapper has another benefit - it correctly handles metrics from child filter.
-If filter accepts event, rejected events counter is incremented, and vice versa.
+The `not` wrapper has another benefit: it correctly handles metrics from the child filter.
+If that filter accepts an event, the rejected-events counter is incremented, and vice versa.

-In inputs and outputs case rejected event will be removed from the pipeline.
-In processors case, otherwise, rejected event going to a next processor.
-Some processors (for example, [drop processor](../plugins/processors/drop/)) also can drop unnecessary events.
+In the case of inputs and outputs, a rejected event is removed from the pipeline.
+In the case of processors, a rejected event goes to the next processor instead.
+Some processors (for example, the [drop processor](../plugins/processors/drop/)) can also drop unnecessary events.

 Inputs, processors, outputs and filters may use [Parser plugins](../plugins/parsers/) and [Serializer plugins](../plugins/serializers/).
 One plugin can have only one parser and one serializer.

-[Compressors](../plugins/compressors/) and [Decompressors](../plugins/decompressors/) are used as part of the serializers and parsers configuration. Сompressor compresses data after serialization, and decompressor unpacks data before parsing:
+[Compressors](../plugins/compressors/) and [Decompressors](../plugins/decompressors/) are used as part of the serializer and parser configuration.
+A compressor compresses data after serialization, and a decompressor unpacks data before parsing:
 <table>
 <tr>
 <td> Decompressor </td> <td> Compressor </td>